 30 Nov Achieving 2hr 34min 02sec in Singapore International Marathon 1994

 Right now, I am moving towards 54 years of age very soon.
 My weekly mileage is about 70 to 100km, for now.
 I am hoping to improve my time in 10km sooner or later.
 However, as Stanchart Marathon is coming, I hope to share a report on the race in the past, and I hope this article may motivate one to go for it!
-Important thing to do is to hydrate at every water point, at every 4-5km splits.
+The important thing to do is to hydrate at every water point, at every 4-5km splits.

 A Report on Sport Singapore